Great news, your latest pitch was a huge success, and you’ve landed a new client!

 The answers to these questions will tell you two things:

 When you have the answers, you’ll be able to prepare content for campaigns that will resonate with your client’s target audience.
-Make sure to regularly refresh yourself on this information as part of a social media health check to stay on target to reach your goals.
+Make sure to regularly refresh your understanding of this information as part of a social media health check to stay on track to reach your goals.
 And in the meantime, feel free to use our audit checklists:

 One of the greatest challenges of taking on a new social media client is stepping into their brand and using their voice.
-The more your client is able to tell you about their brand, the easier it will be to create content that is true to their brand voice and resonates with their audience.
+The more your client can tell you about their brand, the easier it will be to create content that is true to their brand voice and resonates with their audience.

 Here are some great questions to ask to learn more about your client’s brand:

-The answers to these questions will guide the type of content you’ll create and the tone you’ll use in response to audience engagement, user-generated content (UGC), and feedback or complaints.
+The answers to these questions will guide the content you create and the tone you use in response to audience engagement, user-generated content (UGC), and feedback or complaints.

 Social media is all about content.
 Finding out what content your client has used in the past, how they’ve used it, and the resources they’ve allocated to it will help you leverage what’s working and identify new opportunities to test in your campaigns.